 Your personal data will be kept only for the period of time strictly necessary to manage our business relationship with you.
 However, data that may be used as proof of a right or a contract, and which are required by law to be retained for a certain period of time, will be kept for the relevant period as stipulated by the applicable law.

-In the event that you exercise your right to access or amend your data, the data relating to proof of identity may be kept for the period of time provided for under Article Nine of the Code of Criminal Procedure, i.e. one year.
-In the event that you exercise your right to object, said data may be kept for the period of time provided for under Article Eight of the Code of Criminal Procedure, i.e. three years.
+If you exercise your right to access or amend your data, the data concerning your proof of identity may be kept for the period of time provided for under Article 9 of the French Criminal Procedure Code, i.e. one (1) year.
+If you exercise your right to object, these data may be kept for the period of time provided for under Article 8 of the French Criminal Procedure Code, i.e. six (6) years.

-Financial transactions relating to the payment of the subscription that allows you to use the Site and/or App, are entrusted to a payment services provider who is responsible for the smooth functioning of the process and for security.
+Financial transactions relating to the payment of the subscription that allows you to use the Site and/or the Application, are entrusted to a payment services provider who is responsible for the smooth functioning of the process and for security.

-Data allowing your right to object to be taken into account are kept for no less than three years from the date on which you exercised your right to object.
+Data allowing your right to object to be taken into account are kept for at least three (3) years from the date on which you exercised your right to object.

-Data stored in users’ terminals or any other element that may be used to identify users and monitor traceability and frequency of use shall be retained for no longer than six months.
+Data stored in users’ terminals or any other element that may be used to identify users and monitor traceability and frequency of use will kept for no longer than six (6) months.